stashed/stash/docs/reference/stash_run.md

 ### Options

 ```
+      --audit-dynamic-configuration                             Enables dynamic audit configuration.
+This feature also requires the DynamicAuditing feature flag
       --audit-log-batch-buffer-size int                         The size of the buffer to store events before batching and writing.
 Only used in batch mode. (default 10000)
       --audit-log-batch-max-size int                            The maximum size of a batch.
 Only used in batch mode. (default 1)
       --audit-log-batch-max-wait duration                       The amount of time to wait before force writing the batch that hadn't reached the max size.
 Only used in batch mode.